 To identify a TBI, brain injury specialists commonly use the Glasgow Coma Scale (GCS), a 15-point test that measures a person’s level of consciousness, and brain injury severity by attempting to prompt body movements, eye movements and verbal response.

 Imaging tests like CT scans and MRIs are also very common.

 Mild TBIs may require little to no treatment other than over-the-counter pain medication, rest and monitoring for any aggravation of symptoms.

-More severe injury treatment will depend on a number of factors but may include:
+More severe traumatic brain injury treatment will depend on a number of factors but may include: